Damping of phonons in one-dimensional quantum fluids

-To explore the $k$-dependence of the damping, we analyze eight independent measurements, each addressing one of the four lowest modes, and extract the corresponding damping rate.
-Since the measurements were performed under slightly different experimental conditions, specifically, variations in box length and initial temperature, we compare them in Fig.~\ref{fig:main_damping_shaking}(a) using normalized quantities, allowing for a direct and consistent comparison across data sets: We use $\tilde{\Gamma} = \frac{m}{\hbar}\frac{\lambda_T^2}{4}\Gamma$ and $\tilde{k} = k\frac{\lambda_T}{2}$, with $m$ atomic mass of $^{87}$Rb atoms and $\lambda_T = (2\hbar^2n_{1D})/(mk_BT)$ thermal coherence length.
-By fitting the extracted damping with an power-law function (shown as a dashed line), we find that both the exponent and the prefactor are in excellent quantitative agreement with Andreev’s hydrodynamic theory \cite{Andreev1980}.
-In particular, we fit the coefficient $\alpha = 0.76\,(0.02)$ and the exponent $\beta = 1.48\,(0.03)$.
-This result establishes phonon–phonon scattering as the dominant relaxation channel in weakly interacting one-dimensional Bose gases.
-Importantly, the self-consistent approach \cite{Andreev1980}, predicting non-analytic behavior $\Gamma_k \propto k^{3/2}$ as $k \rightarrow 0$, is in clear contrast to the treatment applicable to higher dimensions \cite{Hohenberg1965,Szepfalusy1974}.
+To explore the $k$-dependence of the damping, we analyze nine independent measurements, each addressing one of the four lowest modes, and extract the corresponding damping rate.
+Since the measurements were performed under slightly different experimental conditions, specifically variations in linear density and initial temperature, we compare them in Fig.~\ref{fig:main_damping_shaking}(a) using normalized quantities, allowing for a direct and consistent comparison across data sets: We use $\tilde{\Gamma} = \frac{m\lambda_T^2}{4\hbar}\Gamma$ and $\tilde{k} = k\lambda_T/2$, with $m$ being the mass of $^{87}$Rb atom and $\lambda_T = 2\hbar^2n_{1\mathrm{d}}/(mk_BT)$ the thermal coherence length.

-The second approach we use to investigate the out-of-equilibrium dynamics of excitations is to initiate the propagation of wave packets into the system, which excites several modes at the same time, each with frequency given by the dispersion relation $\omega_j = (\pi/L)j$, where j=1,2,...,J and J is the highest mode we can detect given our imaging resolution.
-In our setup, the imaging resolution in the longitudinal direction is about $1\,\mu m$, hence it becomes hard to detect modes whose frequency $\omega/(2\pi) \gtrsim 170\,$ Hz.
-To investigate the dynamics of wave packets we implement three different protocols which allow us to greatly vary the perturbation amplitude, ranging from $5\%$ up to $40\%$ of the background density.
+Fitting the extracted damping with a power law yields an exponent $\beta = 1.48\,(0.03)$, in excellent quantitative agreement with Andreev's prediction (Eq.~\ref{def:Andreev_damping}).
+The prefactor $\alpha = 0.76\,(0.02)$ lies slightly above the mean-field value $\alpha = 0.59$.
+The latter is not expected to be quantitatively accurate, due to the single-pole ansatz and the vertex truncation in~\cite{Andreev1980}; the $\sim25\%$ agreement is therefore better than anticipated.

+The non-analytic behavior $\Gamma_k \propto |k|^{3/2}$ as $k \rightarrow 0$ establishes phonon merging and branching as the dominant relaxation channel in weakly interacting one-dimensional Bose gases.
+Importantly, this result is in clear contrast to the treatment applicable to higher dimensions \cite{Hohenberg1965,Szepfalusy1974, PITAEVSKII1997398}, deeper in the degenerate regime than in Refs.~\cite{Cornell_PhysRevLett.78.764, Dalibard_PhysRevLett.121.145301}.

+The single-mode measurements access the regime of weak excitations, where the finite lifetime of phonons arises from leading-order nonlinear hydrodynamic processes (see Section IX of Supplementary Information).
+A natural next question is how this picture evolves as the perturbation strength increases and higher-order nonlinearities become significant.
+To explore this, we move beyond single-mode excitation and consider wave packets, which consist of controlled superpositions of phononic modes.